 Unite with other French teachers.
 Your membership allows AATF officers to be your voice nationally and regionally.
 It gives your own voice more weight as you promote French locally.
 Join our Facebook and Twitter communities.

 Keep abreast of the latest trends in French literature, culture, and pedagogy.
 The AATF National Bulletin and the award-winning French Review are included in your membership dues.
+Our AATF Technology blog contains curated resources for the classroom.
 Read articles by your colleagues, and publish your own work in these widely disseminated periodicals.

 Benefit from the work of the AATF Commissions.
 Formed to give special attention to topics of concern to the French-teaching profession, they work year-round developing new projects and materials to help teachers, participating in national forums where they represent the interests of French, and collaborating with other language organizations.
 The Commissions are comprised of specialists, teachers in the trenches, and interested colleagues working toward a common goal.
-The Commissions deal with Telematics and New Technologies, FLES*, Student Standards, Teacher Standards, Cultural Competence, Business French, Promotion of French, Articulation, Elementary Schools, Middle Schools, Community Colleges, Colleges and Universities, and Advocacy.
+The Commissions deal with Technology, FLES*, Student Standards, Teacher Standards, Cultural Competence, Business French, Promotion of French, Elementary Schools, Middle Schools, Cinema, At-Risk Students, and Advocacy.

 Become an advocate for French.
-Consult the AATF Advocacy Depot as well as the French Language Advocacy Wiki for materials to support your efforts and effective strategies for preserving French programs at all leve.s
+Consult the AATF K-12 Advocacy First-Responder Kit and AATF Advocacy Depot as well as the French Language Advocacy Wiki for materials to support your efforts and effective strategies for preserving French programs at all leve.s

 Meet other teachers and share ideas.
 Local chapter meetings, regional workshops, and the annual national convention give you the opportunity to learn from and share with your colleagues.

 Attend the annual convention.
-The AATF organizes a yearly conference where you can meet colleagues, hear speakers of note such as authors Azouz Begag, Polly Platt, Antonine Maillet and Roch Carrier or Margie Sudre, former Ministre de la Francophonie.
+The AATF organizes a yearly conference where you can meet colleagues, hear speakers of note such as Zachary Richard or authors Julien Suaudeau, Azouz Begag, Polly Platt, Antonine Maillet and Roch Carrier or Margie Sudre, former Ministre de la Francophonie.
 Submit a proposal to present your own work.
 The convention is held periodically in a French-speaking country.
-Recent foreign sites have included Strasbourg, Quebec City, Lyon, Montreal, Paris, Martinique, and Liege, Belgium.
-The 2011 will be July 6-9 in Montreal, followed by Chicago in 2012 (July 5-8).
+Recent foreign sites have included Strasbourg, Quebec City, Lyon, Montreal, Saguenay, Paris, Martinique, and Liege, Belgium.
+The 2017 convention will be July 16-19 in Saint Louis, MO, followed by Martinique in 2018.

 Now that you have taken the step to join the AATF, make sure your colleagues do, too.
 Please share this information with them and encourage them to get involved.